MicrosoftDocs/windows-powershell-docs/docset/windows/iisadministration/iisadministration.md

 Removes a specified configuration element.

 ### [Remove-IISSite](Remove-IISSite.md)
-Removes a web site from an IIS server.
+Removes a website from an IIS server.

 ### [Remove-IISSiteBinding](Remove-IISSiteBinding.md)
-Removes a web site binding from a web site.
+Removes a website binding from a website.

 ### [Reset-IISServerManager](Reset-IISServerManager.md)
 Resets the IISAdministration view of the IIS ServerManager.